 This Standing Order sets forth the procedures and requirements for parties' pre-trial submissions in civil bench trials.
 It also contains information on trial protocols.
-The purpose of this Standing Order is to promote a fair and expeditious trial.

 When scheduling the trial date, the Court will also set a Pre-Trial Conference date, which triggers the parties' pre-trial submission deadlines, as set forth below.
 The Court may change the below deadlines and will specify exact submission deadlines in a minute entry before the Pre-Trial Conference.
 The dates in the minute entry shall govern timing of submission of the documents below.